It is important to consult a dermatologist if you experience any of the following symptoms:

 At UMCL, we strongly recommend sending all removed skin growths for histological examination.
 This is necessary to determine the exact diagnosis and rule out malignant neoplasms (cancer).
 Histological examination allows us to determine the type of growth (e.g., papilloma, keratosis, atheroma, nevus, etc.) and ensure that there are no signs of cancer.

 Trichology is a branch of dermatology that deals with the study and treatment of diseases of the hair and scalp.
-At UMCL, you can consult with a trichologist and undergo the necessary examination for hair loss, dandruff, itchy scalp, and other hair problems.
+At UMC, you can consult with a trichologist and undergo the necessary examination for hair loss, dandruff, itchy scalp, and other hair problems.